-Do you have jaw pain or neck pain?
-The temporomandibular joint disorder (TMJ) connects your jaw to your skull; you have one TMJ on each side of your face.
-You may have heard someone tell you they have TMJ; that’s technically true, because everyone has TMJs, but they were probably talking about jaw pain in their TMJ.
+Do you have jaw pain, neck pain or teeth grinding?
+The temporomandibular joint disorder (TMJ disorder) connects your jaw to your skull; you have one TMJ on each side of your face.
+You may have heard someone tell you they have TMJ disorder; that’s technically true, because everyone has TMJs, but they were probably talking about jaw pain in their TMJ.
 That’s what we call temporomandibular joint disorder (TMD).
-Commonly, the two terms are used interchangeably, but in the dental world, we’re quite specific.
-When you’re experiencing the symptoms of TMD, we can help.
+Commonly, the two terms are used interchangeably, but in the dental world, we are quite specific.
+When you’re experiencing the symptoms of TMJ, we can help.

 Symptoms Of TMD